 Accelerating MRI acquisition remains a significant research focus through improved $k$-space undersampling strategies.
-While the Cartesian grid trajectory predominates in clinical practice due to its robustness~\cite{zeng2021review}, conventional undersampling approaches —including equispaced, random, and variable density sampling— prioritize frequency domain characteristics rather than task-specific requirements, potentially compromising clinical accuracy in accelerated acquisitions~\cite{yiasemis2024retrospective}.
+While the Cartesian grid trajectory predominates in clinical practice due to its robustness~\citep{zeng2021review}, conventional undersampling approaches —including equispaced, random, and variable density sampling— prioritize frequency domain characteristics rather than task-specific requirements, potentially compromising clinical accuracy in accelerated acquisitions~\citep{yiasemis2024retrospective}.

 Recent works have advanced learning-based sampling methods that optimize diagnostic performance at the population level.
-These approaches formulate sampling mask optimization either as a probability density function for Cartesian grid selection~\cite{bahadir2020deep,wang2022joint} or as learnable non-Cartesian coordinates\cite{zhang2020extending} in non-uniform Fast Fourier Transform (NUFFT)~\cite{wang2022b,wang2023efficient}, enabling end-to-end optimization of sampling trajectories and reconstruction performance.
-While subsequent innovations incorporate generative models~\cite{ravula2023optimizing} and model pruning~\cite{xuan2020learning}, these methods produce fixed sampling patterns that do not adapt to patient-specific characteristics.
+These approaches formulate sampling mask optimization either as a probability density function for Cartesian grid selection~\citep{bahadir2020deep,wang2022joint,martinini2022deep,aggarwal2020j} or as learnable non-Cartesian coordinates\citep{zhang2020extending,chaithya2022hybrid} in non-uniform Fast Fourier Transform (NUFFT)~\citep{wang2022b,wang2023efficient,alkan2020learning}, enabling end-to-end optimization of sampling trajectories and reconstruction performance.
+Advancements have also been made in co-design frameworks that jointly optimize sampling, reconstruction, and prediction strategies for enhanced performance on downstream tasks~\citep{wu2024learning}.While subsequent innovations incorporate generative models~\citep{ravula2023optimizing} and model pruning~\citep{xuan2020learning}, these methods produce fixed sampling patterns that do not adapt to patient-specific characteristics.

 Instead, active sampling strategies adapt to individual patients through sequential $k$-space measurements.
 Reinforcement learning (RL) has emerged as a powerful framework for this sampling optimization, framing $k$-space sampling as a Markov Decision Process where policies learn to select measurements based on accumulated information.
-Notable approaches include policy gradient methods with greedy actions~\cite{bakker2020experimental} and Q-learning~\cite{pineda2020active} for reconstruction optimization.
-While initial work focused on reconstruction quality, recent studies demonstrate the potential for direct diagnostic inference from undersampled data~\cite{schlemper2018cardiac}, indicating a paradigm shift from traditional reconstruction-based analysis to efficient, direct $k$-space diagnostic assessment.
+Notable approaches include policy gradient methods with greedy actions~\citep{bakker2020experimental} and Q-learning~\citep{pineda2020active} for reconstruction optimization.
+While initial work focused on reconstruction quality, recent studies demonstrate the potential for direct diagnostic inference from undersampled data~\citep{schlemper2018cardiac,li2024classification}, indicating a paradigm shift from traditional reconstruction-based analysis to efficient, direct $k$-space diagnostic assessment.